|Nutritional Guidelines (per serving)|

-Mutton isn't as popular of a meat in the United States as lamb is, so you're more likely to find lamb than aged sheep meat.
+Mutton isn't as popular of meat in the United States as lamb is, so you're more likely to find lamb than aged sheep meat.
 Given this, if mutton is hard to come by in your area, you can substitute lamb for mutton instead.
 Just know that lamb meat tends to be more expensive.

-Although sheep meat isn't nearly as mainstream of a meat as beef or chicken are in the U.S., it does have a following.
+Although sheep meat isn't nearly as the mainstream of meat as beef or chicken are in the U.S., it does have a following.
 Mutton stew is part of the Navajo Nation's traditional cuisine, for example.
 Sheepmeat is also commonly eaten by the British, Greeks, Nigerians, South Asians, New Zealanders, and Iranians.
 You'll find that mutton and lamb are beloved in a number of immigrant communities in America.

-- 1 lb. neck and breast of mutton, excess fat trimmed, cut into 2-inch chunks
+- 1 lb. neck and breast of mutton (excess fat trimmed, cut into 2-inch chunks)

 - Kosher salt and freshly ground pepper